-The amplified paving stone is a sonic and physical field recording of the Gleisdreieck Park.
+A sonic and physical field recording of the Gleisdreieck Park manifests as an amplified paving stone.
 The object resulted from an alternative space-making relation set up between the public, the commons, and the built environment.

 Before being reconstructed into a public park, the railway area around the traffic junction at Gleisdreieck stood as a wasteland since the end of the Second World War.
 Today, the area directly adjacent to the park's B-Part Gallery hosts a curious zone of stones, which seem to have been brought there from throughout the rail yard during its reconstruction into an artificial landscape.